Mega-Maniacs: Feud with Money Inc. (1993)

-WCW, 1994-1998
+World Championship Wrestling (1994-1998)

 Hogan and Beefcake, now known as "Brother Bruti," came to WCW together in June 1994.
 Bruti eventually turned on Hogan at Halloween Havoc 1994, and the two feuded on and off for the next year and a half, with Bruti becoming "The Butcher" and "Zodiac."
 Savage aided Hogan, while Butcher/Zodiac aligned with Kevin Sullivan and Avalanche and joined Sullivan's Dungeon of Doom stable.

 Zodiac turned face in 1996, revealing himself to be a mole that Hogan and Savage had injected into the Dungeon of Doom a year earlier, becoming The Booty Man.
 Hogan, Savage, and Booty Man continued to team against members of the Dungeon.

-nWo

 In July 1996, Hogan shocked the fans by turning heel and starting a new faction known as the New World Order.
 Booty Man attempted to join the group until Hogan ordered his fellow nWo members Scott Hall and Kevin Nash to attack him.

 Less than a year later, Booty Man, now known as The Disciple, joined the group and always accompany Hogan to the ring and aide him in winning matches.
-In 1998, The Ultimate Warrior came to WCW to feud with Hogan and turned the Disciple against Hogan, joining the One Warrior Nation (or oWn, a play on the nWo acronym).
+In 1998, The Warrior came to WCW to feud with Hogan and turned the Disciple against Hogan, joining the One Warrior Nation (or oWn, a play on the nWo acronym).
 Hogan and Leslie never teamed again after this.